-Two People Killed After Construction Scaffolding Collapse Near Disney World
+2 Killed After Construction Scaffolding Collapses Near Disney World

 Fatal construction accident: 14900 blk Chelonia Pkwy./Hotel under construction/several workers on scaffold/support structure, working between 6 & 7th floors when, for reasons unknown, scaffold gave way.
 2 workers fell to the ground and died on scene (more) #BREAKING pic.twitter.com/g0OLvH3dfW— OCFire Rescue (@OCFireRescue) August 29, 2018

-The sheriff's spokesperson said there were about 20 other workers at the site at the time of the scaffolding collapse, which happened when they were pouring concrete.
+The sheriff's spokeswoman said there were about 20 other workers at the site at the time of the scaffolding collapse, which happened when they were pouring concrete.
 A fourth worker was also reportedly on the scaffolding.

 The Orange County Sheriff's Office has launched a death investigation, Tejada-Monforte added.
 "We want to make sure that it was accidental," she said.
 It's not clear why the scaffolding gave way.